JOB PROFILE

 • Interpret and adhere to the principles and statutory processes described in the SEN Code of Practice.

-• Liaise with parents of children with special education needs, SEND Casework Officers, health and social care professionals, Educational Psychologists, specialist teachers, head teachers and staff from schools and colleges.
-You must keep all parties up to date at all times.
+• Collaborate with parents of children with special education needs, SEND Casework Officers, health and social care professionals, Educational Psychologists, specialist teachers, Headteachers, and staff from schools and colleges.
+All parties must be kept up to date at all times.

 • Interpret sensitive and complex information from professional assessment relating to individual children with special educational needs, health needs and social care needs.